moqui/PopCommerce/README.md

-To get the latest Moqui, Mantle, and POP Commerce and run locally you'll need JDK 7 or later (Sun JDK 8 recommended), Gradle 2 or later, and either a git client or you can use the "ZIP" download links on each project page on GitHub.
+To get the latest Moqui, Mantle, and POP Commerce and run locally you'll need JDK 7 or later (Sun JDK 8 recommended), Gradle 2 or later, and either a git client or you can use the **ZIP** download links on each project page on GitHub.
 The GitHub project pages are at:

 <https://github.com/moqui/moqui>